 The research suggests a need to improve “cultural competency” among health care providers, from the doctors to the receptionists to the lab technicians, so Latinos are treated with respect and dignity, the researchers said.
 A bilingual/bicultural workforce may be more effective in addressing health issues affecting a patient.

-“These are young, healthy adults,” he said.
+“These are young, healthy adults,” he says.
 “We want them in our health insurance pools to help average the risk and keep costs down.
 This is an opportunity, but we have a lot of work to do.”